 Class: LM-62 Scienze della Politica (Political Science)

-The master’s degree in International Relations tackles all of the central aspects of the international and European public sphere: the economy, by now integrated at the supranational level, the law, which is increasingly multilevel, and a politics that is seeking balance between national life and regional and global dynamics.
+The master’s degree in International Relations tackles central aspects of the international and European public sphere: the economy, by now integrated at the supranational level, the law, which is increasingly multilevel, and policy that seeks balance between national life and regional and global dynamics.
 These aspects will complement the acquisition of knowledge essential for historical and philosophical orientation and the language skills (foreign languages, including English, French, Spanish, Russian, Arabic and Chinese) needed to better grasp the opportunities that the new socio-political context offers.

 The goal is to provide students with theoretical and practical skills that will enable them to enter the labor market once they have finished their studies.
 This is further facilitated by the availability of internships and interaction with the professional world starting in the second part of the degree.
 Particularly significant are the opportunities offered by Double Degree programs (in English) that allow students to spend a year at LUISS and a year in a foreign partner institution (Brussels, London, Moscow, Beijing, etc.) and get two degrees in two years.
 The international openness that characterizes the department is then enriched by the numerous opportunities to spend time (from six months to a year) at a foreign university in over 100 countries through Erasmus, Free Mover, and Summer School programs.

 The master’s degree in International Relations is divided into three majors, Relazioni internazionali (International Relations), held in Italian; European Studies, held in English; and Global Studies (held in English), and provides students with a multidisciplinary approach that helps them understand and address the increasingly supranational problems of an ever more globalized world.